7mind/izumi/doc/microsite/src/main/tut/distage/distage-testkit.md

 ```

 Note that the `BonusServicePlugin` is not explicitly added to the `Test.config`:
-This `PluginDef` is in the same package as the test.
-Namely `app`.
-By default,
+This `PluginDef` is in the same package as the test, namely `app`.
+By default
-the `pluginConfig` for the test will include the test's pacakge.
-Which will
+the `pluginConfig` for the test will include the test's package, which will
 be scanned by `distage` for `PluginDef` instances.

 Continuing with the pattern, a trait will control which repo is activated: